2 Stupid Dogs

 EP11 Cartoon Canines Jan 30, 1995

-The dogs have enlisted in a military-esque boot camp that trains cartoon characters to become hardcore cartoons.
+The dogs enlist in a boot camp that trains cartoon characters to become hardcore animation icons.

 EP12 Bathroom Humor Feb 06, 1995

-The Big Dog awakes in the middle of the night to 'do business'.
-When he finds a spot, Little Dog stops him.
-He then makes the point that this is their home, so they need to find a more suitable place.
-They wind up in a indoor bathroom, where hilarity ensues.
+Big Dog awakes in the middle of the night wanting to relieve himself.
+Just as he finds a spot, Little Dog stops him, making a point that this is their home, so they need to find a more suitable place.
+They end up inside an indoor bathroom, where hilarity ensues as Little Dog has to groom Big Dog up to go like a human.

 EP13 Hobo Hounds Feb 13, 1995